MorgothKyo/commands-project/README.md

 # Start Services in a Docker Compose File
 docker-compose start

+# Start Services in a Docker Compose File in background
+docker-compose up -d

+# Start Services in a Docker Compose File in interactive mode
+docker-compose up -it

 # Stop Services in a Docker Compose File
 docker-compose stop